 04.03 Enabling Event

-As defined in Nuclear Regulatory Commission Issuances, Volume 61, January – June 2005, an enabling event is a subsequent event that must take place for the accident sequence to proceed to a point where adverse consequences might occur.04.04 Likelihood
+As defined in NUREG-0750, “Nuclear Regulatory Commission Issuances,” Volume 61, January – June 2005, an enabling event is a subsequent event that must take place for the accident sequence to proceed to a point where adverse consequences might occur.
+Enabling events have a conditional probability of occurrence and, as such, some licensees refer to them as a “conditional probability.”

+04.04 Likelihood

-The probability or frequency of occurrence of an accident of concern (e.g., resulting in an intermediate or high-consequence as specified in 10 CFR 70.61) Likelihood may be expressed in terms of the frequency of an initiating event, the probability of failure of a control on demand, or the frequency of an accident.
+The probability or frequency of occurrence of an accident of concern (e.g., resulting in an intermediate or high-consequence event as specified in 10 CFR 70.61).
+Likelihood may be expressed in terms of the frequency of an initiating event, the probability of failure of a control on demand, or the frequency of an accident.
 While likelihood may be presented in terms of probability or frequency, it may be evaluated quantitatively or qualitatively, in accordance with the licensee’s approved methodology.
 Individual fuel cycle licensees define specific likelihood categories (e.g., “highly unlikely,” “unlikely,” “not unlikely,” and “credible”) in their safety analyses and ISAs.

 04.05 Safety Basis